 For the service industry, it could be a travel issue.
 Why am I driving past four dentist offices to go to you?
 For the medical community, “Do you accept insurance?” is a daily question.
-You might be the best dentist in the country but because you don’t accept dental insurance, it’s a deal breaker for some.
+You might be the best dentist in the country, but it’s a deal-breaker for some because you don’t accept dental insurance.

 As business owners, we dream of owning the market.
 In some cases, you may, but you will always have competition.
-I have clients that say they are the only ones that do what they do and they are right in many aspects, but the uniformed target audience will create what is, in their minds, competition.
-Even if there isn’t any competition when you start, if your product or service is worthy enough, others will copycat.
+I have clients who say they are the only ones who do what they do, and they are right in many aspects, but the uniformed target audience will create what is, in their minds, competition.
+Even if there isn’t any competition when you start, others will copycat if your product or service is worthy enough.
 Just look at the iPhone.
-It is important to know who your competition is, what they are saying and what they are doing.
-Knowing this will give you an opportunity to find where there are holes you can exploit.
+It is important to know who your competition is, what they are saying, and what they are doing.
+Knowing this will allow you to find where there are holes you can exploit.

-Like I said we all have competitors.
-Even if it isn’t an exact match, people will compare your product to others they deem similar to make sure they are making the right decision.
+As I said, we all have competitors.
+Even if it isn’t an exact match, people will compare your product to others they deem similar to make sure they make the right decision.
 It is important to know who this is.
-It is also important to know this because just like in any competition, knowing your competitor’s weakness can lead to an advantage.
+It is also important to know this because knowing your competitor’s weakness can lead to an advantage, just like in any competition.
 I’ll give you an example.

 Not too far from where I live, there is a town where it seems like there is a lawyer every 200 feet.
-When you do a search for lawyer in this town, about 30 names come up.
+When you search for a lawyer in this town, about 30 names come up.
 They all basically do the same thing.
-All their target market has to go on is referrals or what they see in the form of advertising.
-In this town, there is always a game of one upmanship.
+All their target market has to go on is referrals or what they see in advertising.
+In this town, there is always a game of one-upmanship.
 One thing they all understand is who their competition is and what they are saying.

 As business owners, it’s hard to ignore your competition’s advertising.
-What always amazes me is how everyone thinks whatever the other guy is doing is better and want to copy it.
-If you are saying the same thing your competition is saying then it becomes a contest of who can shout louder.
+What amazes me is how everyone thinks whatever the other guy is doing is better and wants to copy it.
+If you are saying the same thing your competition is saying, it becomes a contest of who can shout louder.
 There’s no value for your customer in that approach.
 The Japanese have a saying that whoever shouts first loses the argument.

 Your competition could be hitting all the buzzwords like lower prices, better value, outstanding customer service.
 I think most people are pretty deaf to those claims since everyone makes them.
 No one is going to advertise high prices and bad value.
 You need to counter without shouting louder.

-Simon Sinek did a famous TED Talk about how successful leaders and companies focus on the “Why” rather than they “What”.
+Simon Sinek did a famous TED Talk about how successful leaders and companies focus on the “Why” rather than the “What.”
 He uses Apple as an example.
 Apple never focuses on price or even the fact that they make computers.
-They focus on challenging the status quo and they point to that in every piece of advertising they do.
+They focus on challenging the status quo, and they point to that in every piece of advertising they do.

 Their store in the mall nearby is always packed.
-The mall could be a ghost town but there is at least 50 people in the Apple Store.
+The mall could be a ghost town, but there are at least 50 people in the Apple Store.
 Why?
 Because of the experience.
 People like to experience Apple’s products.
-There is a Microsoft Store just down a little bit but it is never nearly as crowded even during the holidays.
+There is a Microsoft Store just down a little bit, but it is never nearly as crowded, even during the holidays.

 In the case of lawyers, they all promise results, but in many cases going to a lawyer is an emotional decision.
 You assume that they will get you the results you want.
 Their marketing focuses on your emotions.
-If you know what the state of mind your customers are in, you can tailor your message to address others who are in that state of mind.
-In a crowded market, you need to resist the urge to shout louder in the same space as your competition.
+If you know what the state of mind your customers are in, you can tailor your message to address others in that state of mind.
+It would help if you resisted the urge to shout louder in the same space as your competition in a crowded market.
 Instead, say something your customer wants to hear.

-In many cases, you don’t have much of a choice but to be in the same advertising space as your competitors.
+In many cases, you don’t have much choice but to be in the same advertising space as your competitors.
 Google AdWords is a perfect example of this.
-What’s worse is that it can be very expensive to compete.
+What’s worse is that it can be costly to compete.
 However, is Google AdWords the only platform they trust?
 Don’t assume because your competition is doing it that it might be the right direction.
-By knowing the platforms your customers trust, you have some alternative options that can be more effective.
+By knowing the platforms your customer trusts, you have some alternative options that can be more effective.

-For example, if you are a local business did you know you can advertise on the local map pack results when you search?
-Social media also provides the tools to directly target individuals based on geography, demographics and interests.
+For example, if you are a local business, did you know you can advertise on the local map pack results when you search?
+Social media also provides the tools to target individuals based on geography, demographics, and interests directly.
 I wrote an article on how to get demographic information from Google Analytics.
 This article can give you a good start on figuring out the interests of your audience.

 The take away from this article is that the better you know your audience, the better you can target them, and the easier it is to steal them from your competition.
 What makes them choose you over another company is that you have demonstrated that your solution to their problem is better than your competition.
-The best way to do that is to understand who your target market is, and what problems you are solving for them.
+The best way to do that is to understand who your target market is and what problems you solve for them.